nehars17/CS203G5/README.md

-# Welcome to Cue Manager!
+# Welcome to Cue Master!